Dasudian/datahub-c-demo/docs/API.md

  * description:
  *      close session
  * parameter:
- *      client:returned by datahub_create()
+ *      client: returned by datahub_create()
- *          Note:can not be NULL
+ *          Note: can not be NULL
  * return value:
- *      DE_OK is returned when success,otherwise failed.Error codes are
+ *      DE_OK is returned when success,otherwise failed.
+Error codes are
  *      defined with a beginning of "DE_"
  */
 extern int datahub_disconnect(datahub_client *client);